Best regular saver accounts in the UK: Top 10

 Rates are often higher than other types of savings accounts like ISAs, but there are strings attached.
 Some don’t permit withdrawals until the end of a year, while others don’t let you skip a month when it comes to making deposits.
 So, you’d need to be committed to saving a certain amount each month.

 Another important thing to note about these high interest regular saver accounts is that the majority are only open to existing customers.
-There are a handful that are open to all - we’ll include these in our list below.
+There are a few that are open to all - we’ll include these in our list below.

 Before you go ahead and open a regular savings account, there are a few important things you need to know about how they work.
 Some come with strict terms and conditions, so always read the details carefully before signing up.